Introduction: DIY - Motorcycle Oil Change - 2017 Kawasaki Ninja 650 / Z650

 On this bike, you need to install the right angle hose end to make the oil drain downwards.
 To screw it in you'll have to remove the 4mm bolt securing the fairing tip, and loosen the 8mm bolts holding the fairing bracket.
 You don't have to remove the bracket completely though, as pictured.

-If you'll be reusing the original oil drain bolt, replace the crush washer if possible and torque the bolt down to 30 N m (3.1 Kgf m, 22 ft lb).
+If you'll be reusing the original oil drain bolt instead of installing this valve, replace the crush washer if possible and torque the original bolt down to 30 N m (3.1 Kgf m, 22 ft lb).